hanabi/hanabi.github.io/docs/beginner/save-principle-question-2.md

 - Alice is not allowed to clue yellow, because 2's must be saved with a *2 Save*.
   - If Alice did clue yellow, then it would look like a *Play Clue* on a yellow card and Bob would try to play it as the yellow 1.
 - If Alice clues number 2, then it would be a *2 Save* on the yellow 2, but it would also duplicate the red 2 (which is already played on the stacks).
-- Thus, Alice should clue number 2 to Bob as a *2 Save* (because it is more important to save cards than it is to violate *Good Touch Principle*).
+- Thus, Alice should clue number 2 to Bob as a *2 Save* (because it is more important to save cards than it is to not violate *Good Touch Principle*).
 - That clue would be focused on slot 5.
 Bob will write a *card note* with the following identities:
   - green 2, blue 2 (as a *Play Clue*)
   - yellow 2, purple 2 (as a *2 Save*)